cudmore/cudmore.github.io/_posts/2015-11-07-debian-server.md

   ```
   sudo usermod -a -G movies transmission
   ```
+ - That didn't work (maybe I needed a -R).
+Fuck all this security.
+  '''
+  sudo chmod -R a+rwx /movies/transmission_download/
+  '''

   - Make sure to stop and then start daemon when editing the configuration

   ```